 There are steps you can take to avoid buying too small earbuds, but the only way to know for sure is to try them on in person.
-A second way is too get plugs at fit all ears.
+A second way is to get plugs at fit all ears.
 Normally small, medium and large, but there may be other plugs as well (eg extra large, extra small)

+Do They Make Earbuds For Small Ears?
 Earbuds for small ears are hard to come by.
 One option is to go with a wired pair that comes with a variety of earbud and earplug attachments.
 Another option is to go with a wireless pair that comes with a variety of ear hooks (designed to fit around the outer part of the ear) and earbud attachments.

-If you're looking for a pair of earbuds for running, it's important to find the right size.
-Smaller earbuds are great if you have smaller ears that don't put pressure on the earbuds, but for larger ear holes, it's important to get larger earbuds so they stay in your ear while you're running.
+If you’re looking for a pair of earbuds for running, it’s important to find the right size.
+Smaller earbuds are great if you have smaller ears that don’t put pressure on the earbuds, but for larger ear holes, it’s important to get larger earbuds, so they stay in your ear while you’re running.